msx8020/ChargesplitHomeAssistant/README.md

 - Polling time is limited to 60 Seconds
 - You need to wait 1 minute after sending commands to see updates
 - A single station is manageable per HA installation
+- Single current transformer models (WB132H / WB332H /WB332P) will show same value in Home and Solar consumption as it's not possible to determine where current transformer has been installed.
+WB-132S with 2 current sensors has not this limitation

 WHERE DO I FIND MY SECRET CODE?